nginxinc/nginx-azure-workshops/labs/lab6/readme.md

     --output tsv)
     ```

-5. Now assign GET secrets and GET certificates permission to this user identity for your keyvault using below command.
+5. Now assign GET secrets and GET certificates permission to this user assigned managed identity for your keyvault using below command.

     ```bash
     az keyvault set-policy \